Battle of Trebbia (1799)

 In the spring of 1799 the Habsburg and Russian armies ousted the French from much of northern Italy after the battles of Magnano and Cassano and they placed the key fortress of Mantua under siege.
-Assembling the French occupation forces of southern and central Italy into an army, MacDonald moved north to challenge his enemies.
-Rather than playing safe by moving along the west coast road, MacDonald boldly chose to move east of the Apennine Mountains, hoping to be supported by Jean Victor Marie Moreau's French army.
-After brushing aside a much smaller Austrian force at Modena, MacDonald's army swept west along the south bank of the Po River.
+Assembling the French occupation forces of southern and central Italy into an army, Macdonald moved north to challenge his enemies.
+Rather than playing safe by moving along the west coast road, Macdonald boldly chose to move east of the Apennine Mountains, hoping to be supported by Jean Victor Marie Moreau's French army.
+After brushing aside a much smaller Austrian force at Modena, Macdonald's army swept west along the south bank of the Po River.
 Suvorov swiftly concentrated his Russians and the allied Austrians of Michael von Melas to block the French move.
+The four-day battle took place in hot weather, and despite the fatigue of the Allied troops, they moved into the fight immediately after the march.

-On 17 July, the leading French divisions bumped into a holding force led by Peter Karl Ott von Bátorkéz along the Tidone River.
-Ott was rapidly reinforced by the bulk of the Austro-Russian army and the French pulled back to the Trebbia.
-Suvorov attacked on the 18th but the outnumbered French managed to hold off the Allied drive.
-On 19 June MacDonald's entire army was concentrated and he ordered an attack which was poorly coordinated and repulsed at all points.
-Realizing that assistance from Moreau was not forthcoming, that night MacDonald ordered the beaten French army to slip away to the south and west.
-On the 20th the Allies overran a French demi brigade acting as rear guard.
-Instead of bringing a powerful reinforcement to the hard-pressed French in northwest Italy, only the crippled remains of MacDonald's army arrived.
+On 17 June, the leading French divisions bumped into a holding force led by Peter Karl Ott von Bátorkéz along the Tidone River.
+Ott was rapidly reinforced by the mass of the Austro-Russian army and the French pulled back to the Trebbia.
+Suvorov attacked on the 18th: the French managed to hold off the Allied drive, but they abandoned positions on the west bank of the Trebbia.
+On 19 June almost entire Macdonald's 33,500-strong army was concentrated and he ordered an attack which was poorly coordinated and repulsed at all points by the numerically inferior 22,000-strong Coalition forces.
+Realizing that assistance from Moreau was not forthcoming, that night Macdonald ordered the beaten French army to slip away to the south and west.
+The French also had more men to begin the battle with, 19,000 compared to the 12–15,000 of the Russians and Austrians (including latecomers from both the Allied and French sides).
+On the 20th, along the Nure River, the Allies overran the French 17th demi-brigade acting as rearguard.
+Instead of bringing a powerful reinforcement to the hard-pressed French in northwest Italy, only the crippled remains of Macdonald's army arrived.
+During the Allied pursuit, 7,500 wounded Frenchmen left in Piacenza hospital were captured by Melas.
+Among them were generals: Salme, Olivier, Rusca.
+Thus, the total number of unwounded prisoners, wounded prisoners, and missing amounted to 14,500 French; the total number of bloody losses, inclusive of wounded prisoners, amounted to 9,500, of which only 2,000 French were killed, or up to 4,000 or 6,000 killed, as some estimates inflate.
+Among Suvorov, 1,000 were killed, 4,000 were wounded and 500 were captured/missing.
+Some authors estimate fewer than 1,000 killed among the Allies, and less than 2,000 killed among the French.